 Most founders default to "Last Click" attribution because it's easy.
 It's also total b.s.
 If you run your marketing based on last-click data, you'll likely fire your SEO team and triple your budget on branded search ads.

 Why?
-Because last-click gives 100% of the credit to the very last thing a user did before paying you, ignoring touchpoints like autonomous backlink building that drove awareness.
+Because last-click gives 100% of the credit to the very last thing a user did before paying you, ignoring the earlier touchpoints that drove awareness.

-In B2B, the buying committee touches your content seven to twelve times before anyone reaches out.
-SEO is the first touch, but it gets zero credit in a last-click model.
+In B2B, the buying committee typically touches your content many times across awareness, evaluation, and shortlist stages before anyone reaches out, often over a journey that runs roughly six to seven months.
+SEO is often the first touch, but it gets zero credit in a last-click model.

 Why Labor Cost Comparison Matters More Than Revenue Attribution

 Stop trying to trace every single penny through a six-month sales cycle.
-It is a fool’s errand.
-If you are selling enterprise software or high-ticket services, your LTV is likely high enough that a single closed deal covers your entire marketing stack.
+It's a fool's errand.
+If you're selling enterprise software or high-ticket services, your LTV is high enough that a single closed deal covers your entire marketing stack.

 Instead of driving yourself crazy with attribution models that barely work, switch your framework to Labor Cost Comparison.
-This is the binary math that actually matters, especially when pairing it with vertical AI solutions.
+This is the binary math that actually matters.

 Forecasting SEO ROI Before You Invest